-- The caretaker does not seek treatment for the child's immediate, chronic, and/or dangerous physical medical condition(s) or does not follow prescribed treatment for such conditions. - The child has exceptional needs, such as being medically fragile, which the caretaker does not or cannot meet. - The child shows significant symptoms of prolonged lack of emotional support and/or socialization with the caretaker, including lack of behavioral control, severe withdrawal, suicidal, homicidal, and missed developmental milestones that can be attributed to caretaker behavior. - The child's minimal nutritional needs are not met, such as malnourishment.
-Consider the child's unique needs that may impact their specific nutritional needs (e.g., diabetic concerns, allergies). - The child is without clothing appropriate for the weather.
-Consider the age of the child and whether clothing is the choice of the child or the provision of the caretaker.
+- The caretaker does not seek treatment for the child's immediate, chronic, and/or dangerous physical medical condition(s) or does not follow prescribed treatment for such conditions. - The child has exceptional needs, such as being medically fragile, which the caretaker does not or cannot meet. - The child shows significant symptoms of prolonged lack of emotional support and/or socialization with the caretaker, including lack of behavioral control, severe withdrawal, suicidal, homicidal, and missed developmental milestones that can be attributed to caretaker behavior. - The child's minimal nutritional needs, such as preventing malnourishment, are unmet.
+Consider the child's unique needs that may impact their nutritional needs (e.g., diabetic concerns, allergies). - The child is without clothing appropriate for the weather.
+Consider the child's age and whether clothing is the child's choice or caretaker's provision.